jogramming/dbstate/README.md

 The objects in the state are encoded using `encoding/gob`.

+*Requirements*: Only supports sessions with SyncEvents enabled, this makes everything a lot more simpler for me.

 This is still in development, The status is shown below:

 *Status:*